kstenerud/ubuntu-maintainers-handbook/PackageMerging.md

 Give it a name that identifies the ubuntu version, package name, and bug number, such as `disco-somepackage-merge-1802914`

-Be sure to enable all architectures to check that it builds (click on `Change details` in the top right corner of the newly created PPA page).
+**IMPORTANT:** Be sure to enable all architectures to check that it builds (click on `Change details` in the top right corner of the newly created PPA page).

 #### Upload files